WhiteHaX AI Readiness Verification Platform

 Overview

-WhiteHaX AI Readiness Verification Platform is an enterprise-grade, automated testing and validation platform designed to harden Generative AI and Large Language Model (LLM) applications against a comprehensive spectrum of security threats and compliance risks.
+WhiteHaX AI Readiness Verification Platform is an enterprise-grade, automated testing and validation, DAST/SAST platform designed to harden Generative AI and Large Language Model (LLM) applications against a comprehensive spectrum of security threats and compliance risks.
 By simulating thousands of sophisticated adversarial attacks and policy violations, WhiteHaX provides developers and security teams with actionable intelligence to identify vulnerabilities, prevent data leaks, and ensure regulatory adherence before deployment.

 2. Technical Specifications